danmbrown/city-of-whispers/Moves.md

 #### Doubts
 - They behave suspiciously or immorally.
-- The interact with someone you don't like.
+- They're connected with someone you don't like.
 - They say something personally insulting without realizing it.
 - They expect more than you're prepared to give.
-- They reveal a prejudice.
+- They hold a prejudice.

 #### Questions
 - What’s in it for me?